Bhanusaiprakash-Bandaru/AI-Virtual-Mouse-Using-Real-Time-Hand-Gestures/README.md

 4. Hand coordinates are mapped to screen coordinates.
 5. Mouse actions are triggered using system-level automation libraries.
 6. A visual instruction panel guides users with supported gestures.

 ---

+## 📌 Notes

+- Designed for educational and experimental purposes
+- Tested on Windows systems
+- Requires a webcam for real-time gesture detection

+---